-Diversity and inclusion (D&I) organizational structures take on a variety of formats within organizations and may include C-Suite-level chief diversity and inclusion officers, executive diversity councils, steering committees, and many other roles.
+Diversity, equity, and inclusion (DEI) organizational structures take on a variety of formats within organizations and may include chief diversity and inclusion officers, executive diversity councils, steering committees, and many other roles.
 For organizations starting a diversity initiative, the following entries in the Ask Catalyst Express series will be especially helpful.

 - Eli Lilly and Company—Employee Journeys and People Strategy Supporter Exclusive